joecruse/Blockchain-voting-app/README.md

 1.	npx hardhat compile
 2.	npx hardhat run --network volta scripts/deploy.js This deploy script has the list of candidates and the time duration required for the voting period to be active.
-Here 10 represents that contract will be active for 10 mins.
+Here, 10 represents that the contract will be active for 10 mins.

 3. Copy contract address and replace it in the constant.js